Codeflix-Bots/FileStore/README.md

 /genlink - create link for one post
 /users - view bot statistics
-/broadcast - broadcast any messages to bot users /stats - checking your bot uptime
+/broadcast - broadcast any messages to bot users /dbroadcast - broadcast any messages with auto delete.
+/stats - checking your bot uptime
 ```